7 Common Misconceptions About the American Flag

 In fact, the U.S. Flag Code makes no mention of any requirement for the number of stars and stripes that an American flag must bear.
 According to the U.S. Army Institute of Heraldry, the United States flag will never become obsolete.
 Furthermore, they submit that any officially approved American flag, regardless of the number and arrangement of stars and/or stripes may continue to be displayed until it is no longer serviceable.

-Say what?
+Say what?!
 This, of course, is not true.
 There are no provisions in the Flag Code for washing the flag.
-This decision would derive from the condition and material of the flag, and the owner's prerogative.
+This decision would made based upon the condition and material of the flag, and the owner's prerogative.

 Again, this is not true.
-Many reasons abound for the spread of this myth, ranging from capitalistic abuse, to white lies with patriotic intent.
+There are many reasons for the spread of this myth, ranging from capitalistic abuse to white lies with patriotic intent.
 However, the opening paragraphs of the Flag Code include the following text:

 "Thus, the Flag Code does not prescribe any penalties for non-compliance nor does it include enforcement provisions; rather the Code functions simply as a guide to be voluntarily followed by civilians and civilian groups."